kaizadp/destabilization_som/pilot_tests.md

       - weigh into aluminum tin
       - dry in oven at 105 C for 24 hours
 9.  subsample for TC, 13C
-      - weigh into 15 mL omics-safe tube
+      - weigh \~5 g into 15 mL omics-safe tube
       - freeze-dry
-      - grind
+      - grind in mortar-pestle
       - analyze on Minerva
+10. subsample for WEOC
+      - weigh 2.5 g ODE (4.5 g) soil into a 50-mL omics-safe tube
+      - add 25 mL milli-Q water
+      - shake at 200 rpm for 30 minutes
+      - centrifuge at 2000g for 20 minutes
+      - filter through 0.4 um PES filters
+      - freeze-dry
+      - reconstitute with 0.2 uL milli-Q water
+      - transfer to 0.3 ul capsules
+      - allow to evaporate completely
+      - run on IRMS
-10. repeat the same steps with control samples (soil without clay/OA)
+11. repeat the same steps with control samples (soil without clay/OA)

 ~~**set B: drying** (n=3)~~